 What We Do

-Montana can celebrate that 82% of persons living with HIV in Montana have undetectable viral loads, which improves and protects their health as well as their partners.
+Montana can celebrate that 93% of persons living with HIV, and known to be in treatment in Montana, have undetectable viral loads, which improves and protects their health as well as their partners.

 STD/HIV/HepC Trends in Montana